tejasmohanayyar/tejasmohanayyar.github.io/_posts/animals-classification-CNN.md

 ### AlexNet
 * The AlexNet architecture was introduced in 2012 at the ImageNet Large Scale Visual Recognition Challenge.
 * It was designed by Alex Krizhevsky and published with Illya Sutskever and Krizhevsky's doctoral advisor Dr. Geoffrey Hinton.
 * AlexNet consisted of 8 layers and used the ReLu activation function which was a major discovery in deep learning.
+It got rid of the vanishing gradient problem since now the gradient values were not limited to a certain range.

 * It was the first GPU based CNN model and was 4 times faster than previous models.